wp-plugins/widget-css-classes/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 3.3
-Tested up to: 3.7
+Tested up to: 3.7.1
-Stable tag: 1.2.2
+Stable tag: 1.2.3

 Add custom classes and ids plus first, last, even, odd, and numbered classes to your widgets.

 == Description ==

-Widget CSS Classes gives you the ability to add custom classes and ids to your WordPress widgets.
+### Widget CSS Classes gives you the ability to add custom classes and ids to your WordPress widgets ###

+_Please note that this plugin doesn't enable you to enter custom CSS.
+You'll need to edit your theme's style.css or add another plugin that allows you to input custom CSS._

-This plugin also adds additional classes to help you style your widgets easier:
+__This plugin also adds additional classes to widgets to help you style them easier:__

 * widget-first: added to the first widget in a sidebar
 * widget-last: added to the last widget in a sidebar